 If you’re traveling to or from England or Wales then I would strongly recommend using the National Express .
 There are various ‘passes’ for different age groups and if you are touring UK then the “Brit Xplorer Pass”, will give you unlimited travel throughout Britain on National Express coaches.
 As well as National Express, many of the inter-city coaches are run by Scottish City-link.
 The other big company that you might use is Stagecoach.
 Back to top

-There are a huge variety of different passes and discount cards available.
-There’s ones for those with children, full-time students or under 26 years old or the over 50’s.
+There are a huge variety of different cards available.
+There are ones for those with children, full-time students or under 26 years old or the over 50’s.
 Each bus company has their own, so contact National Express or City link to find out the details.
 If you plan to do a lot of traveling by coach, it may be worth buying an Explorer Pass, which offers unlimited travel on Scottish City link.

 A large number of Local bus companies run services in every local area and throughout Scotland.
 Sometimes there are so many it can be a bit confusing, and it can be a bit frustrating understanding the timetables and routes which are subject to change.